Privacy Policy

 Online therapy and communication

-I offer online therapy using Zoom, a secure video conferencing platform that offers encryption and complies with UKGDPR.
+I offer online therapy using Zoom, a secure video conferencing platform that offers encryption and complies with UK GDPR.
 I do not record sessions.
 While no online platform can be guaranteed to be 100% secure, I take reasonable steps to select platforms with appropriate security measures in place.
 You are responsible for ensuring that you are in a private, secure space during sessions.

 While I take all reasonable steps to ensure digital communication is secure, I cannot guarantee complete confidentiality via email or text message.
 Please avoid sending sensitive personal information via these channels where possible.